to-decentralize/white-paper/README.md

-# White Paper on Decentralized Food Delivery
+# White Paper on Open Restaurant

-### A next generation decentralized organization structure for food delivery
+### A next generation decentralized organization for online ordering which brings control back to restaurant owners and consumers.

 By [Aaron Haobei Song](https://github.com/songhobby) and Darren Chen.